 - Log in to your account at least once a month.

 - Make a certain number of debit-card purchases each month (usually around 12 — and ATM withdrawals don’t count).

 - Make at least one electronic transaction per month, such as an automatic payment to the electric company.

 If you meet these requirements, you may still find some credit unions and community banks where you can currently earn interest rates of up to about 5 percent on at least a portion of the money in your account.
 At some banks, you can earn this high interest rate on amounts up to $10,000; at others, it is $25,000.
 Any money above that cap earns a smaller return.
 And if you fail to meet the account requirements in any given month, that also triggers the lower interest rate.
 These rates most likely are offered only to individuals who reside in the local market area of the bank or credit union.
 (Credit unions require you to join as a member, so be sure to check if you meet the specific membership requirements of the credit union you are interested in.)

 How can these banks offer high interest rates on checking accounts?
 According to the July 2010 issue of Consumer Reports Money Adviser:

 Some account requirements — such as banking online and receiving electronic statements — provide cost savings to the financial institutions, while frequent use of debit cards generates fees.
 Those savings and revenue account for the higher rates.

-These accounts are localized, and you’re going to have to search for the best bank in your area.
-Here in Portland, for example, Advantis Credit Union is offering 2.50% on their Fusion Checking (for balances up to $30,000).
-But you can find higher interest rates elsewhere in the U.S.; if you’re in Alabama or Georgia, Charter Bank is paying 5.01% (for balances up to $25,000).
+These accounts are localized, and you will have to search for the best bank in your area.
+Here in Portland, for example, Advantis Credit Union is offering 1.75% APY on their Fusion Checking (for balances up to $25,000) as long as you meet the monthly requirements (Rate as of December 11, 2016).
+But you may be able to find higher interest rates elsewhere in the U.S.

 Use this list at Money Rates to find a high-interest checking account in your area.